Freda Huson: Unist’ot’en camp

 The camp was partly created to assert land rights and oppose seven proposed pipelines which were planned to cross through Wet’suwet’en territory and their main water source the Morice River.
 Out of the seven proposed pipelines, five have been defeated.
-As the Coastal Gaslink pipeline has begun construction, The Unist’ot’en camp has become a gathering place for opposition to the this pipeline.
+As the Coastal Gaslink pipeline has begun construction, The Unist’ot’en camp has become a gathering place for opposition to this pipeline.

 The famous Standing Rock standoff over the Dakota Access pipeline was partly inspired by the Unist’ot’en clan of Northern British Columbia who have been reoccupying their territory to reassert their land rights.
 Huson is a proponent that these action camps can be a place of healing, although she acknowledges that many Indigenous activists suffer from burnout due to the numerous proposed extractive projects in their region and many are already occupied with other Indigenous issues like dealing with intergenerational trauma.

 Wet’suwet’en land defense

-Freda Huson presented on April 24th, 2019 to address human rights violations with the United Nations Permanent Forum on Indigenous Issues.
+Freda Huson presented on April 24, 2019, to address human rights violations with the United Nations Permanent Forum on Indigenous Issues.
 Huson expressed the explicit and apparent depletion of natural resources including animals, salmon, and water.
 The Wet’suwet’en territory hereditary chiefs have not imparted consent to the pipeline and have since faced court injunctions from the Coastal GasLink pipeline.
 There has been continuous resistance of Canadian jurisdiction within the Wet’suwet’en territory led by Freda Huson.

 Arrest and activism against Coastal Gaslink

 Freda Huson was forcibly removed by a convoy of armed Royal Canadian Mounted Police on Monday February 10, 2020.
 Freda Huson (Chief Howihkat), Brenda Michell (Chief Geltiy), and Karla Tait were holding a ceremony for missing and murdered Indigenous women at the moment of the arrest.
 This ceremony was held in response to the coastal Gaslink project in British Columbia.
 Red dresses were hung as a sign of lost or murdered Indigenous women and girls, the dresses were torn down by the RCMP and several activists were arrested.

+Freda was featured in the 2024 documentary Yintah.